 The internet has several craft-style websites where makers of all types can post their items for sale.
 Using platforms like Etsy, knitters, sculptors, jewelry makers, and other crafters can start an online retail business around selling handmade goods.
 These sites almost always take a fee out of your earnings, but the ability to reach a wide audience of potential customers is worth this relatively minimal price.

-Need more space at home while starting your small business?
-Extra Space Storage has convenient storage locations across the U.S. that can help.
+Need more space at home to store your business supplies and inventory?
+Extra Space Storage has cheap commercial self storage locations across the U.S. that can help.
 Find self storage near you!